w3c/web-of-things-framework/bindings.md

 }
 ```

 The same message is sent *to* the thing server when the proxy updates a property.

+**Note:** the thing should echo this back when the change has taken effect.
+For IoT devices that spend most of the time asleep, there will be a lag until the device's next receiving window opens.
+By echoing the property update back to the proxy after the update has actually been sent to the IoT device, user interfaces can indicate that an update is in progress during the lag.

-Note that the thing._running is a metaproperty that signals that the thing is running, i.e. it is true between calls to the thing's start and stop methods.
+**Note:** the thing._running is a metaproperty that signals that the thing is running, i.e. it is true between calls to the thing's start and stop methods.

 If an event is fired on the thing, the thing server sends a notification to all proxies: